Grade-Notifier/GN-Core/README.md

 ---

-### Check out the contributors section to see all the amazing people who have helped maitain and grow this project!
+### Check out the contributors section to see all the amazing people who have helped maintain and grow this project!

 Made with ❤️ by Ehud Adler & Akiva Sherman.